 We’re happy you’ve been selected to represent your family, your chapter, your city and your country as you travel with CISV Detroit.
 Our chapter has three annual events to help you get ready plus one annual spring fundraiser, Extravaganza.

 But before any of that, there’s a welcome reception for new members.
-In 2017, this even was held on Feb 28.
+This event often is held in February.

 The first get-you-ready event in the chapter calendar is Potluck, where our selected delegates and leaders are officially introduced.
+This event usually takes place in mid-March.
 Everyone is asked to bring a dish to pass plus your own eating utensils, cups and plates.

 Delegations also hold their first meetings at Potluck.
 Bring your calendars so you can set dates for future delegation meetings, which will increase in frequency as the date of your departure approaches.
 For a look at what happens at delegation meetings, go here.